patrykTur/TxtEditorSwing/README.md

 # TxtEditorSwing
+Lists all .txt files from specified folder chosen by user.
-Add and remove text in .txt files
+Removes text in all .txt files in specified folder chosen by user.